Iranian and Macedonian invasions and their impact and Early Geek-Roman Accounts on India

 - The kingdom was situated between Jhelum and Chenab river.

 - The historic battle between Porus and Alexander was fought on the bank of Jhelum river in 326 B.C.
 The army of King Porus was huge and Alexander carefully laid his plans.
 Porus bravely fought against Alexander.
 He received several wounds on his body.
 After a tough battle the army of King Porus was defeated.
 King Porus surrendered at last.

 - Alexander was highly impressed with the bravery of King Porus and appointed him as a satrap of not only in his own Kingdom but also granted him additional territories.

 - Alexander conquered other several territories near River Indus.

-- Conquest of Sind: The rulers of Sind strongly resisted the Macedonian army but were defeated in a pitched battle.
+- The rulers of Sind strongly resisted the Macedonian army but were defeated.
 The region of Sind came under the control of Alexander.

-- Return of Alexander: The Macedonian army returned to Persia in 324 B.C.
+- The Macedonian army returned to Persia in 324 B.C.
 Alexander left some of his generals at the conquered territories who ruled the region for some years.

 - While Alexander was encamping at Babylon, he succumbed to a fatal attack of fever in 323 B.C.

 - Alexander’s invasion was an unimportant event in the History of India and as such it did not leave any permanent mark on its civilization due to several reasons: